Pierre Charles (Dominican politician): Political ascendancy

 In 1979, at the age of 25, Charles was appointed a Senator in Dominica’s Parliament.
-In the general elections of 1985, he contested the Grand Bay seat, and won, though his Dominica Labour Party (DLP) – led by Rosie Douglas’s brother Michael Douglas – lost to the incumbent Dominica Freedom Party (DFP) under the leadership of the formidable Dame Eugenia Charles (no relation), Dominica's longest serving head of government.
+In the general elections of 1985, he contested the Grand Bay seat, and won, though his Dominica Labour Party (DLP) – led by Rosie Douglas’s brother Michael Douglas – lost to the incumbent Dominica Freedom Party (DFP) under the leadership of the formidable Dame Eugenia Charles (no relation), Dominica's longest serving head of government at the time.
 For the next 15 years, Pierre Charles remained in that position, as irremovable from Grand Bay as Rosie Douglas was from Portsmouth.

 When the DLP (in coalition with the DFP) came to power in 2000 under the leadership of Rosie Douglas, Charles was appointed Minister of Public Works and Communications.
 During the eight months of Douglas’s rule, Charles was often called upon to function as the acting Prime Minister.
 When Douglas suddenly died in October 2000, Charles was elevated as Douglas’s successor.
 He continued in office until his sudden death in January 2004.

 Charles was an Honorary Member of The International Raoul Wallenberg Foundation.

+Legacy

+The Dominican parliament passed a motion on 14 October 2025 to posthumously grant Charles and Rosie Douglas with the nation's highest honour, the Dominica Award of Honour on 3 November, Independence Day.